jackbarry24/poke/README.md

 # poke

 **poke** is a fast, minimal, HTTP request sender for the terminal.
 It is not designed as a drop in curl replacement, and will not offer nearly the same amount of features as curl.
-It gives you powerful HTTP debugging with a CLI-first workflow, file-backed requests, Vim (or any other editor) based editing, and smart request reuse.
+It let's you save requests as .json file and resend them easily from the command line.

 ---

-## Features

 ## Features